How Effective are Text Message Dental Appointment Reminders?

 Posted on

-Not everyone texts.
+Not everyone texts

-Data plans are costly.
+Data plans are costly

 It’s sad to admit that one of my biggest monthly struggles is making sure I don’t exceed my data limit.
 While my cell phone plan technically includes unlimited text messaging, sending and receiving text messages uses data that quickly adds up.
-For those who don’t have an unlimited plan, not only do texts chip away at data, receiving out-of-network messages quickly run up monthly bills, compelling them to opt out of receiving reminders.
+For those who don’t have an unlimited plan, not only do texts chip away at data, receiving out-of-network messages quickly runs up monthly bills, compelling them to opt out of receiving reminders.

-Out of sight, out of mind.
+Out of sight, out of mind

-They tend to be informal.
+They tend to be informal

 Sure, this aspect of text messaging may be great for your personal life, but not when it comes to your professional life.
 While we all know that getting your patients on the phone poses a challenge, sending a random reminder every six months is impersonal.
-In fact, it can lead your patients feeling like their business isn’t important to you, which isn’t going to help your quest to build longstanding relationships.
+In fact, it can leave your patients feeling like their business isn’t important to you, which isn’t going to help your quest to build longstanding relationships.

 So, what’s the verdict?